Configuring High Volume Email for Payment

 So how do we configure all the bits.
 We start with the Exchange Online admin portal at https://admin.cloud.microsoft/exchange > Mail Flow > High Volume Email and we see a new message about requiring a billing policy.
 If it is past June 1st 2026 and you do not have a policy in place for an account, that account will no longer work and you will see a message saying “Not active”.

-High Volume Email admin portal with billing policy message and status warning
+High Volume Email admin portal with no billing policy connected to an account

 Before you assign a billing policy to an HVE account, ensure that Microsoft 365 pay as you go billing is set up for your tenant.
 If you have this in place for an existing HVE account you can just click the Connect a policy link to the right of the account name.
 Each account needs a policy and each account can have its own policy, and therefore its own billing, or share a policy or something inbetween.
 Note though that one HVE account cannot have more than one policy – you cannot share billing across policies.